hirrolot/metalang99/README.md

 [Boost/Preprocessor]: http://boost.org/libs/preprocessor
 [Order PP]: https://github.com/rofl0r/order-pp

 As a practical example of what is possible with Metalang99, consider [Datatype99].
-It implements type-safe [sum types] in pure C99, by heavy use of metaprogramming:
+It implements safe, intuitive [sum types] in pure C99, by heavy use of metaprogramming:

 ```c
 #include <datatype99.h>